Change address on license, permit, ID and registrations

 Albany, NY 12220-0895

 If you want to replace your documents, be sure to include payment.
-Payment information can be found on the Change Address (MV-232) form.
+You can find payment information on the Change Address (MV-232) form.

 At a DMV office